Lambda S3 Cache

 - First request (cache miss): Redirects to original URL while triggering async S3 upload

-- Subsequent requests (cache hit): Redirects to presigned S3 URL and resets cache expiration
+- Immutable content (matching immutable extension filter): Redirects to presigned S3 URL and resets cache expiration

 Usage as Repository Proxy